az-digital/arizona-bootstrap/site/content/docs/2.0/content/font.md

 - Faster page load if your site uses a smaller subset of font variants than what are included in the shared library.

 **Disadvantages**
-- You have to manage your own font in Typekit using a netid.
+- You have to manage your own font in Typekit using a NetID.
   - If the netid is tied to one person, it creates a single point of failure if that user leaves the University.
   - If the netid is a "test netid" you have to manage credentials, and sign it